CBSE Class 9 > Class 9 Notes > Mathematics (Maths) > Chapter Notes: Statistics

 • The horizontal (x-axis) is a continuous scale.
 As a result of this, there are no gaps between the bars (unless there are no observations within a class interval).

 • The height of the rectangle is only proportional to the frequency of the class if the class intervals are all equal.
-With histograms, it is the area of the rectangle that is proportional to their frequency.
+With histograms, it is the area of the rectangle that is proportional to its frequency.

 Example 4: Consider the weights of 20 students of a class 9th as given below: